Day 1: Dev Environment Setup

 - Pylance: This is a fast and feature-rich language server for Python, providing improved IntelliSense and type checking.
 It works seamlessly with the Python extension to enhance your coding experience.

-- Python Debugger Debugging support for Visual Studio Code
+- Python Debugger Debugging support for VS Code

 - Python Environments Visual view of Python virtual environments

-- Jupyter: This extension allows you to work with Jupyter notebooks directly within VSCode.
+Jupyter family: This extension allows you to work with Jupyter notebooks directly within VS Code.
 It provides a great interface for running and editing notebooks, making it easier to work with data science projects and AI models.

 - Jupyter Cell Tags This is a Jupyter Notebook extension that adds a UI for managing cell tags.